quectel-official/QuecPlatform/vscode-extension/md/README.md

 ### 0.1.2
 -------------------------
-- Add a quick start document entry to the home page.
+- Add a quick start document entry to the home page;
 - Added the Project conversion function, which can convert the project not supported by the tool to the project supported by the tool;
 - Fix known issues.